The Plants That Almost Won’t Let You Fail

 1. Bush Beans

-Plant seeds an inch deep, three inches apart, after the soil warms.
-Don’t bother soaking.
-They’ll be up in a week and producing pods 50 days later.
-Bush beans (versus pole beans) don’t need a trellis — they grow as a knee-high shrub.
-Pick them every two days when production starts; the more you pick, the more they make.
+Plant the seeds an inch deep, three inches apart, once the soil warms.
+Do not bother soaking them.
+They will be up within a week and setting pods fifty days after that.
+Bush beans, unlike pole beans, need no trellis — they grow as a knee-high shrub.
+When production starts, pick every two days; the more you take, the more they make.

 2. Zucchini